aerisweather/aeriswx-postman/README.md

 Additionally, we include a prebuilt [batch request](https://www.aerisweather.com/support/docs/api/getting-started/batch/) which returns a single response containing a [places](https://www.aerisweather.com/support/docs/api/reference/endpoints/places/), conditions, hourly forecast, and 7-day forecast request.
 Please note, the batch request will still use 4 API hits.

+### Support

+Feel free to reach out to our [Support Team](https://www.aerisweather.com/support/) if you have any additional questions.